In her quiet country home in Wilmington, Stephanie Kirkpatrick’s goal is just to keep out of trouble.

 But in 2015, Kirkpatrick relapsed.
 She was supposed to be imprisoned for 18 months.

-A month and a half into her sentence, though, Judge John Ruddick looked at her previous efforts to sober up and offered her an alternative path: drug recovery court.
+A month and a half into her sentence, though, Judge John Rudduck looked at her previous efforts to sober up and offered her an alternative path: drug recovery court.

-For people like Kirkpatrick, Ruddick says his program provides a more effective - and longer-lasting - solution.
+For people like Kirkpatrick, Rudduck says his program provides a more effective - and longer-lasting - solution.

-“Instead of sending folks to prison for these health issues, we’re trying to advance a new treatment model in terms of dealing with it locally,” Ruddick says.
+“Instead of sending folks to prison for these health issues, we’re trying to advance a new treatment model in terms of dealing with it locally,” Rudduck says.

 Other participating counties have taken similar steps, hiring staffers to monitor offenders and offer counseling.
 They also use funding to purchase software that keeps track of drug usage - the ultimate goal being to find the best methods of treatment for each user.